Ahana™ blog for Presto

 All the latest from Ahana and the Presto community

-This is our 3rd blog in the comparing AWS Athena to PrestoDB series.
-If you missed the first two, you can find them here: Part 1: AWS Athena vs. PrestoDB … Continue reading Comparing AWS Athena and PrestoDB Blog Series: Athena Partition Limits
+This is the 4th blog in our comparing AWS Athena to PrestoDB series.
+If you missed the others, you can find them here: Part 1: AWS Athena vs. PrestoDB Blog … Continue reading Comparing AWS Athena and PrestoDB Blog Series: Athena Alternatives

 I’m thrilled to share that today Ahana Cloud for Presto on AWS is generally available and open for Open Analytics.
 Ahana Cloud 🌤 is the first fully integrated, cloud-native managed … Continue reading Ahana Cloud for Presto 🌤 – Now “Open” for “Open Analytics”